-'We will make sure the municipality allocates budget to the demands of women' to say that this has been accomplished in the programme areas in Nepal.
+With the end of the five-year WASH SDG sub-programme in Nepal, Pradhan is proud to say that this has been accomplished in the programme areas in Nepal.
 'This means that we are ready to exit.
 All the elements of the system are set and I expect that in five more years the situation will have improved even more, following the WASH plan that has been developed.'